ibrahim030398/SQL-Music_Store_Analysis/README.md

-# SQL_Project_Music_Store_Analysis
+# SQL-Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project is  how to analyze the music playlist database.
+Examine the dataset with SQL and help the store understand its business growth by knowing the weak and strong points to be considered.
+In which units they have to work to improve the performance for upcoming years.

 ## Database and Tools